-At the end of June 30, 2023, the Authority had capital assets of approximately \$11.2 million before accumulated depreciation.
+At the end of June 30, 2024, the Authority had capital assets of approximately \$12.0 million before accumulated depreciation.
 These assets include an Employee Contribution system and the Authority's share of the State of CT Department of Labor's Benefit Appeals system.
-Under GASB 96, a new asset called Right to Use Asset representing the SBITA was recorded at \$3.2 million upon adoption on July 1, 2022 and a net balance of \$2.6 million as of June 30, 2023.

-Fiscal 2024 Outlook
+Fiscal 2025 Outlook

 The Authority will continue to collect employee contributions and make benefit payments to Connecticut employee claimants.
-The Authority regularly monitors its fund balance, which was approximately \$498.3 million as of June 30, 2023.
+The Authority regularly monitors its fund balance, which was approximately \$566.1 million as of June 30, 2024.
 With the assistance of an independent actuary, it reviews metrics and models of various scenarios to certify the ongoing solvency of the Family and Medical Leave Insurance Trust Fund.
-Additionally, it has the statutory authority to adjust the benefits offered to covered employees as necessary to ensure the solvency of the fund.
+Additionally, it has the statutory authority to adjust the benefits offered to covered employees if necessary to ensure the solvency of the fund.

-Contacting he Authority's Financial Management
+Contacting the Authority's Financial Management

 This financial report provides the reader with a general overview of the Authority's finances and operations.
-If you have questions about this report or need additional financial information, please contact the CT Paid Leave Authority, Office of the Controller, Finance Department, 450 Columbus Blvd., Hartford, Connecticut 06103.
+If you have questions about this report or need additional financial information, please contact the CT Paid Leave Authority, Office of the Controller, Finance Department, 450 Columbus Blvd.
+Suite 1503, Hartford, Connecticut 06103.